Haiyn/dhbw-event-booking/README.md

   * PHP_MAILER_ENABLED

-    This controls whether r not the PHPMailer framework should be used to send Emails. **SMTP Emails currently only work with this set to true.**
+    This controls whether or not the PHPMailer framework should be used to send Emails. **SMTP Emails currently only work with this set to true.**

   * LOGIN_TIMEOUT